 Step-by-Step Checklist for Selling Your Small Business

 Selling your small business can feel like a lot, but if you break it into clear steps, it becomes much easier.
-This checklist will guide you through the process, so you can sell confidently and get the best price possible.
+This checklist for selling a small business will guide you through the process, so you can sell confidently and get the best price possible.

 Before you even think about listing your business, you need to be very clear on why you are selling it.
 Buyers will almost always ask this question early because they want to understand your reasons and make sure the business is being sold for the right reasons.
 Being honest and professional in your answer builds trust and makes your business more appealing.